Responsible solutions

 Tuvalu to create digital twin in the metaverse

-The Pacific nation of Tuvalu plans to create a version of itself in the metaverse to preserve its islands, culture, and sovereignty in response to the threat of rising sea levels.
+The Pacific nation of Tuvalu plans to create a version of itself in the metaverse in response to the threat of rising sea levels.

 3D-printed metals made more durable with heat treatment

-MIT researchers developed a new recrystallization heat treatment that makes 3D-printed metals like gas turbine blades more durable.
+MIT researchers developed a new heat treatment that makes 3D-printed materials more durable.

 The Volkswagen all-electric office chair

-Volkswagen creates an all-electric office chair that gives you a vibe of sitting in a Volkswagen vehicle with many high-tech features.
+Volkswagen creates an all-electric office chair that gives you a vibe of sitting in a Volkswagen vehicle.

 “Neuroprosthesis” lets patients with speech paralysis talk